 Does dental insurance cover braces?

-Standard dental insurance doesn't usually offer coverage for braces for adults and other orthodontic care for adults over the age of 18 because for adults it's often considered a cosmetic procedure.
+Standard dental insurance doesn't usually offer coverage for braces for adults and other orthodontic coverage for adults over the age of 18 because for adults it's often considered a cosmetic procedure.
 That being said, it isn't entirely out of the question that your dental insurance could cover braces, so make sure to speak with your policy provider if you aren't sure.

 If it turns out your dental insurance policy does cover braces, then you'll want to know what the yearly maximum or lifetime maximum is.
 Every policy works differently.
 While some offer to pay a percentage of your dentist's service fees, others pay a flat rate.